ponylang/gsoc-2019/application.md

 # Why does your org want to participate in Google Summer of Code?

 Pony has a small but dedicated community.
 This makes it an ideal project for students because their contributions will have a large impact.
 The project will benefit from the work the students do, and the students will be able to point to their work as a major contribution to an open source project.
+Also students can learn a lot about the compilers, language runtimes, concurrency, type-system etc. by contributing to Pony.

 # How many potential mentors have agreed to mentor this year?